AlisonPanisson/EBCF/Scenario_DAC.md

 _________________________
 ![Scenario of Data Access Control](img/cod_enthy0102_v3.png)
 _________________________

-Note that, for this first experiment, agents reduce the length of messages, when communicating enthymeme, in an average of 48%
-(45% the first argument, and 51% the second argument).
-Note that two premises of these arguments are organisational knowledge.
+Note that, for this experiment, agents reduce the message size, when communicating enthymemes, in an average of 47% (46% the first argument, and 48% the second argument).

 #### **Main Publications:**